Can you withdraw large amounts of cash from a bank?

 Should I withdraw my money from the bank?

-The rule of thumb here is to withdraw cash from the bank only when you need it.
-A bank account is typically a safe place to store your cash, as all bank accounts are insured for up to $250,000 by the Federal Deposit Insurance Corporation (FDIC).
+The rule of thumb here is to withdraw cash from the bank only when needed.
+A bank account is typically a safe place to store your money, as all bank accounts are insured for up to $250,000 by the Federal Deposit Insurance Corporation (FDIC).

 In fact, it is a good idea to spread your money out over a few different bank accounts, as each bank account is covered for up to $250,000, so more of your money will be covered.